 Wittgenstein was born on April 26, 1889 in Vienna, Austria, to a wealthy industrial family, well-situated in intellectual and cultural Viennese circles.
 In 1908 he began his studies in aeronautical engineering at Manchester University where his interest in the philosophy of pure mathematics led him to Frege.
 Upon Frege's advice, in 1911 he went to Cambridge to study with Bertrand Russell.
 Russell wrote, upon meeting Wittgenstein: “An unknown German appeared … obstinate and perverse, but I think not stupid” (quoted by Monk 1990: 38f).
 Within one year, Russell was committed: “I shall certainly encourage him.
 Perhaps he will do great things … I love him and feel he will solve the problems I am too old to solve” (quoted by Monk 1990: 41).
 Russell's insight was accurate.
 Wittgenstein was idiosyncratic in his habits and way of life, yet profoundly acute in his philosophical sensitivity.

-In 1920 Wittgenstein, now divorced from philosophy (having, to his mind, solved all philosophical problems in the Tractatus), gave away his part of his family's fortune and pursued several “professions” (gardener, teacher, architect, etc.) in and around Vienna.
-It was only in 1929 that he returned to Cambridge to resume his philosophical vocation, after having been exposed to discussions on the philosophy of mathematics and science with members of the Vienna Circle.
+In 1920 Wittgenstein, now divorced from philosophy (having, to his mind, solved all philosophical problems in the Tractatus), gave away his part of his family's fortune and pursued several ‘professions’ (gardener, teacher, architect, etc.) in and around Vienna.
+It was only in 1929 that he returned to Cambridge to resume his philosophical vocation, after having been exposed to discussions on the philosophy of mathematics and science with members of the Vienna Circle, whose conception of logical empiricism was indebted to his Tractatus account of logic as tautologous, and his philosophy as concerned with logical syntax.
 During these first years in Cambridge his conception of philosophy and its problems underwent dramatic changes that are recorded in several volumes of conversations, lecture notes, and letters (e.g., Ludwig Wittgenstein and the Vienna Circle, The Blue and Brown Books, Philosophical Grammar).
 Sometimes termed the ‘middle Wittgenstein’, this period heralds a rejection of dogmatic philosophy, including both traditional works and the Tractatus itself.

-In the 1930s and 1940s Wittgenstein conducted seminars—notorious for problems in communication between teacher and students—at Cambridge, developing most of the ideas that he intended to publish in his second book, Philosophical Investigations.
+In the 1930s and 1940s Wittgenstein conducted seminars at Cambridge, developing most of the ideas that he intended to publish in his second book, Philosophical Investigations.
 These included the turn from formal logic to ordinary language, novel reflections on psychology and mathematics, and a general skepticism concerning philosophy's pretensions.
 In 1945 he prepared the final manuscript of the Philosophical Investigations, but, at the last minute, withdrew it from publication (and only authorized its posthumous publication).
 For a few more years he continued his philosophical work, but this is marked by a rich development of, rather than a turn away from, his second phase.
 He traveled during this period to the United States and Ireland, and returned to Cambridge, where he was diagnosed with cancer.
 Legend has it that, at his death in 1951, his last words were “Tell them I've had a wonderful life” (Monk: 579).

-Tractatus Logico-Philosophicus was first published in German in 1921, and then translated—by C.K.
+Tractatus Logico-Philosophicus was first published in German in 1921 and then translated—by C.K.
 Ogden, with F. P. Ramsey's help—and published in English in 1922.
 It was later re-translated by D. F. Pears and B. F. McGuinness.
-Coming out of Wittgenstein's Notebooks, written in 1914-16, and correspondence with Russell, Moore and Keynes, and showing Schopenhauerian and other cultural influences, it evolved as a continuation of and reaction to Russell and Frege's conceptions of logic and language.
-Bertrand Russell supplied an introduction to the book claiming that it “certainly deserves … to be considered an important event in the philosophical world.”
+Coming out of Wittgenstein's Notes on Logic (1913), “Notes Dictated to G. E. Moore” (1914), his Notebooks, written in 1914-16, and further correspondence with Russell, Moore and Keynes, and showing Schopenhauerian and other cultural influences, it evolved as a continuation of and reaction to Russell and Frege's conceptions of logic and language.
+Russell supplied an introduction to the book claiming that it “certainly deserves … to be considered an important event in the philosophical world.”
 It is fascinating to note that Wittgenstein thought little of Russell's introduction, claiming that it was riddled with misunderstandings.
 Later interpretations have attempted to unearth the surprising tensions between the introduction and the rest of the book (or between Russell's reading of Wittgenstein and Wittgenstein's own self-assessment)—usually harping on Russell's appropriation of Wittgenstein for his own agenda.

 The Tractatus's structure purports to be representative of its internal essence.
 It is constructed around seven basic propositions, numbered by the natural numbers 1-7, with all other paragraphs in the text numbered by decimal expansions so that, e.g., paragraph 1.1 is (supposed to be) a further elaboration on proposition 1, 1.22 is an elaboration of 1.2, and so on.